Lato-org/lato/README.md

 ## To do
 - Manage javascript inside the engine and load turbo-rails gem
 - Manage signout and write tests
+- Manage password recovery
+- Setup a way to configure the custom dashboard page
 - Account page
 - Account settings and plans